LTSI-U1099/urinary-OARs-segmentation-nnUNet/README.md

 ## Limitations and Use

 - Intended for research use on multicentric prostate MRI for radiotherapy planning.
-- Validated on specific scanner types and acquisition protocols.
+- Validated on specific MRI systems and acquisition protocols.
 - Manual expert review mandatory before clinical application.
+- Performance outside the training data domain (different MRI systems, protocols, pathologies) is not guaranteed.

 ## License